aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

 2. After cloning this github repo, navigate to the `machine-learning/lambda-v2/` folder to run the python script `create_components.py` which takes in the following arguments.

-        region - Region where you want to create and use the greengrass components (Default: us-east-1). bucket - Name of the bucket which is used to store the component artifacts (Default: ggv2-example-component-artifacts-us-east-1). inferenceType - Type of the inference.
+        -r or --region : Region where you want to create and use the greengrass components (Default: us-east-1).
+        -b or --bucket : Name of the bucket which is used to store the component artifacts (Default: ggv2-example-component-artifacts-us-east-1).
+        -i or --inferenceType : Type of the inference.
 Values: ImageClassification / ObjectDetection.
-Creates both inference and model components of that inference type. componentName - Name of the component to create.
-This will create only one component at a time. lambdaRole - IAM role attached to the inference lambdas as the lambda execution role.
+Creates both inference and model components of that inference type.
+        -c or --componentName : Name of the component to create.
+This will create only one component at a time.
+        -l or --lambdaRole : IAM role attached to the inference lambdas as the lambda execution role.

         Note:
-        1. InferenceType and componentName args are mutually exclusive.
+        1. inferenceType and componentName args are mutually exclusive.
         2. Creation of lambda components require '--lambdaRole' or '-l' argument.